DSTECHNO/OCPFoam/README.md

 ![OCP2](https://user-images.githubusercontent.com/89465885/164973808-08815c7c-c071-48c6-bfb6-f27ca39dc4e1.jpg)

-Figure 2.
-Residual control procedure (A) residuals, (B) normalized residuals and (C) the last 20% of normalized residuals with linear approximations.
+**Figure 2.** Residual control procedure (A) residuals, (B) normalized residuals and (C) the last 20% of normalized residuals with linear approximations.
 (Sp = -0.038, SUx = -0.015, SUy = -0.03, SUz = -0.033)

 The second object function calculates  average pressure over face zones created at the inlet and outlet of a server.

 ![Domain](https://user-images.githubusercontent.com/30440239/165032510-35682979-b377-4219-b1f6-ebb65aa6e8a1.png)

-Figure 3.
-Computational domain and boundaries of the computational domain.
+**Figure 3.** Computational domain and boundaries of the computational domain.

 # Usage

 # Paper
-Dogan A, Yilmaz S, Kuzay M, Yimaz C, Demirel E: Development of a new model for the prediction of the pressure drop through an OCP server for data center applications.
-Open Research Europe 2022.
+Dogan A, Yilmaz S, Kuzay M, Yimaz C, Demirel E: **Development of a new model for the prediction of the pressure drop through an OCP server for data center applications.** Open Research Europe 2022.

 # Data Set
-Zenodo: OpenFOAM cases of the paper " Development of a new model for the prediction of the pressure drop through an OCP server for data center applications ", https://doi.org/10.5281/zenodo.6342699
+Zenodo: OpenFOAM cases of the paper **" Development of a new model for the prediction of the pressure drop through an OCP server for data center applications "**, https://doi.org/10.5281/zenodo.6342699

 # Developers